Bible translations into Cherokee: 20th century

 Revisions of John (1948) and the New Testament (1951) were published in Westville, Oklahoma.

-In 1965 the Perkins School of Theology published a translation of Haggai by Jack and Anna Kilpatrick.
+In 1965, the Perkins School of Theology published a translation of Haggai by Jack and Anna Kilpatrick.

 21st century

-In 2001, The Cherokee Bible project, with permission of the American Bible Society, placed the book of John online in both Cherokee Syllabary and in Latin phonetic transliteration and accompanying English translations.
-This was and is a bilingual version available starting with the gospel of John.
-The earliest remaining example of this is from 2003.

-The Cherokee Bible Project 2001 bilingual passages were speedily followed by postings of the entire New Testament as well as portions of the Old Testament that were available in 2005, including the entire books of Jonah, Haggai, Genesis, Exodus, and portions of many others including Kings, Proverbs, Psalms, Isaiah, Samuel, and Obadiah.
+In 2001, the Cherokee Bible Project, with permission from the American Bible Society, made the Gospel of John available online in both Cherokee Syllabary and in Latin phonetic transliteration with English translation.
+The earliest remaining example of such bilingual versions is from 2003.
+The entire New Testament, as well as portions of the Old Testament, were made available in 2005, including the complete books of Jonah, Haggai, Genesis, Exodus, and portions of Kings, Proverbs, Psalms, Isaiah, Samuel, and Obadiah.
 The printed copy of Haggai was donated by a generous supporter after it was located in a library discard and posted online in 2013.
-After consideration for the size of the project and to save costs, it was moved to google sites for hosting.

-In 2006, Timothy Legg began a project to compare the English and Cherokee translations of the New Testament, with verse-by-verse scans and transcriptions.
-In 2019, Legg abandoned that website and a copy was published to another site.
+Between 2006 and 2019, Timothy Legg led a project to compare the English and Cherokee translations of the New Testament, with verse-by-verse scans and transcriptions.